darktable-org/dtdocs/content/preferences-settings/storage.md

 # database

+allow for multiple workspaces
+: allows for multiple workspaces that can be selected via a popup window at startup.
+It is possible to create a new workspace or to work from memory (no database).
+A workspace is a combination of a library database and a darktablerc using the same shared configuration folder settings (data database and shortcuts). (default off)

 create database snapshot
 : Specifies how often darktable should create database snapshots.
 Options are "never", "once a month", "once a week", "once a day" and "on close" (default "once a week")